byu-cpe/Maeser/sphinx-docs/user-setup/user_setup.md

 ---

-## A Note on the Example Vectorstores
+## A Note on the Example Vector Stores

-The Maeser chatbot uses pre-built databases called **vectorstores** to retrieve knowledge.
-Each vectorstore is a directory containing an `index.faiss` and an `index.pkl` file.
-The Maeser GitHub repository contains two example vectorstores, **Maeser** and **BYU**.
-The example applications in this project are already configured to use these two vectorstores (found in `resources/vectorstores`) when the chatbot interacts with users.
+The Maeser chatbot uses pre-built databases called **vector stores** to retrieve knowledge.
+Each vector store is a directory containing an `index.faiss` and an `index.pkl` file.
+The Maeser GitHub repository contains two example vector stores, **Maeser** and **BYU**.
+The example applications in this project are already configured to use these two vector stores (found in `resources/vectorstores`) when the chatbot interacts with users.

-> **Note:** To embed your own documents as vectorstores, follow the guide at [**Embedding New Content**](../development/embedding.md) (after setting up Maeser).
+> **Note:** To embed your own documents as vector stores, follow the guide at [**Embedding New Content**](../development/embedding.md) (after setting up Maeser).
 You will need to download `example/tools` from the repository to use the scripts in that guide.

 ---